 We also work with other research facilities across the Harwell Campus, including collaborating with Diamond Light Source on the use of Metal Organic Frameworks for application in the nuclear industry.

-As well as nuclear fission, we have collaboarted with UK AEA to establish a technique for testing prototypes before manufacturing hundreds of thousands of monoblocks for use in the fusion reactor DEMO.
+As well as these examples, we have collaborated with UKAEA to establish a technique for testing prototypes before manufacturing hundreds of thousands of monoblocks for use in the fusion reactor DEMO.

 Working with industry, the government aims to generate 5GW of low carbon hydrogen production capacity by 2030 for industry, transport, power and homes, and aims to develop the first town heated entirely by hydrogen by the end of the decade.